Why you can trust The Zebra

 Like Liberty Mutual, Progressive’s safe driver savings option is in the form of a usage-based insurance policy.
 While it can vary based on many factors, Progressive advertises you could save $130 every six months.

-State Farm offers an Accident-Free Discount if you’ve been insured with State Farm for three years and without a chargeable incident.
-This phrase, “chargeable incident” refers to claims, violations, or tickets that would increase your premium.
-So, things like parking tickets would not affect this but speeding tickets, DUI convictions, or claims would impact your premium.
+State Farm offers an Accident-Free Discount if you’ve been insured by State Farm for three years without a chargeable incident.
+The phrase, “chargeable incident,” refers to claims, violations or tickets that would increase your premium.
+Parking tickets would not count as a chargeable incident, but a speeding ticket, DUI conviction or claim would impact your premium.

-USAA offers a discount for drivers with five years of accident-free driving.
-For more details, speak with your USAA agent.
+USAA offers a discount for drivers with five years of incident-free driving.
+For additional details, speak with your USAA agent.

-Telematics, or usage-based insurance, are plug-in devices that monitor the way you drive in order to more accurately calculate your premium.
+Telematics — or usage-based insurance — incorporates a plug-in device that monitors your driving in order to more accurately calculate your premium.
 Your insurance premiums are a reflection of the kind of risk you will present to your insurance company and by monitoring the way you drive, they have a better idea of who you really are behind the wheel.

 By being smart with your claims, you’re basically continuing with a practice you’ve already established.
 Meaning, you probably consider yourself a good driver because you do not have any claims or violations on your insurance history.
-Still, if you do get into a situation where you’re thinking about filing a claim after an accident, consider our suggestions before you potentially lose any good driving discounts.
+Still, if you do get into a situation where you’re thinking about filing a claim after a collision, consider our suggestions before you potentially lose any good driving discounts.

 While there is an exact science to this determination, most insurance experts recommend reevaluating your “full coverage” needs if your vehicle is worth less than $4,000.
 You can determine the value of your vehicle through NADA and Kelley Blue Book.